Standardized Test-Taking Tips & Strategies: Part VII – Year Round Prep & Last Minute Tips

 A few things to be mindful of the night before and day of the test…

-1. Get a good night’s sleep the night before the test with the help of services such as sleep training.
+1. Get a good night’s sleep the night before the test.
 Most people need about eight hours.

 2. Avoid caffeinated or sugary drinks before taking the test as they can make you jittery.